Table of Contents

 Art is unique for every artist, subjective.
 There were Leonardo de Vinci, Michelangelo and many others known an artist.
 And they all had own style; they didn’t try to be better from other artists or the same.

 If you look to artists on Instagram you can notice that all of them start almost from the same point, a good example is drawing an eye.
 Similarity among beginners skills are amazingly the same, but with practice, they divide into other styles.
-As you can see in gallery bellow, they all had same level and technique.
+As you can see in the gallery below, they all had the same level and technique.

 So, you should find your style by using your skills, don’t try to draw like your friend.
 Do it your way, and sharpen those skills to perfection.
 If you are not comfortable with pencils, try others mediums like acrylic colors or sculpturing.
 Don’t use pencils because your friend uses them; this is all about you, not them.

 Don’t question yourself should I give up from drawing?
 I don’t have a talent, should I give up?
-Just look to the drawings bellow, secret in those improvements are only in a lot of practice and studying.
+Just look to the drawings below, secret in those improvements are only in a lot of practice and study.

 Try to practice daily, bring a sketchbook everywhere.
 You must become addicted to drawing.
-You must realize that drawing is part of you, in beginning you will struggle with yourself.
-But with time pencil will become a part of you, like a wedding ring.
+You must realize that drawing is part of you, in beginning, you will struggle with yourself.
+But with time a pencil will become a part of you, like a wedding ring.